arthurpicht/console/README.md

 #### out method

-The `Console.out` method accepts an object of type `Message` an allows for printing out fine-grained message definitions.
+The `Console.out` method accepts an object of type `Message` and allows for printing out fine-grained message definitions.
 A message consists of one or more text chunks, each with it own format definition.